linode/apl-docs/docs/app-external-dns.md

 sidebar_label: ExternalDNS
 ---

+## Introduction

 ExternalDNS is required to make public service domains accessible by registering them with Otomi's front loadbalancer CNAME or IP address.
-When it is not enabled (default) Otomi will instead rely on [nip.io](https://nip.io) to create host names for the services.
+When it is not enabled (default) Otomi will instead rely on [nip.io](https://nip.io) to create host names for all services.